KNME-TV: Construction and early years

-In 1957, the University of New Mexico Board of Regents and Albuquerque Public Schools reached a deal to jointly file for the channel 5 educational allocation in Albuquerque.
-The application was filed with the Federal Communications Commission on July 19 and granted on October 23.
+Channel 5 was set aside for educational use in Albuquerque, New Mexico, by the Federal Communications Commission (FCC) in 1952.
+In March 1957, the University of New Mexico (UNM) Board of Regents and Albuquerque Public Schools (APS) reached a deal to jointly file for the channel, which would be run by a governing board featuring representatives of both entities.
+The application was filed with the FCC on July 19 and granted on October 23.
 Plans were drawn up to use the new station to beam junior college classes to outlying areas, while a studio was set up in a converted sorority house on the UNM campus.
+Albuquerque's KOB-TV (channel 4) sold its original transmitter facility on Sandia Crest to UNM; KOB was in the process of upgrading to a new transmitter.
+Even while the station was not on the air, UNM sent out kinescopes of courses for playback elsewhere.